Euler class groups and motivic stable cohomotopy

 \section{Abstract}

-We study motivic cohomotopy sets in algebraic geometry using the Morel-Voevodsky $\aone$-homotopy category: these sets are defined in terms of maps from a smooth scheme to a motivic sphere.
-Following Borsuk, we show that in the presence of suitable dimension hypotheses on the source, our motivic cohomotopy sets can be equipped with abelian group structures.
-We then explore links between these motivic cohomotopy groups, Euler class groups \`a la Nori--Bhatwadekar--Sridharan and Chow-Witt groups.
+We study maps from a smooth scheme to a motivic sphere in the Morel--Voevodsky $\aone$-homotopy category, i.e., motivic cohomotopy sets.
+Following Borsuk, we show that, in the presence of suitable hypotheses on the dimension of the source, motivic cohomotopy sets can be equipped with functorial abelian group structures.

-Using these links, we show that, at least for $k$ an infinite field having characteristic unequal to $2$, the Euler class group of codimension $d$ cycles on a smooth affine $k$-variety of dimension $d$ coincides with the codimension $d$ Chow-Witt group.
+We then explore links between motivic cohomotopy groups, Euler class groups \`a la Nori--Bhatwadekar--Sridharan and Chow--Witt groups.
+We show that, again under suitable hypotheses on the base field $k$, if $X$ is a smooth affine $k$-variety of dimension $d$, then the Euler class group of codimension $d$ cycles coincides with the codimension $d$ Chow--Witt group; the identification proceeds by comparing both groups with a suitable motivic cohomotopy group.
 As a byproduct, we describe the Chow group of zero cycles on a smooth affine $k$-scheme as the quotient of the free abelian group on zero cycles by the subgroup generated by reduced complete intersection ideals; this answers a question of S. Bhatwadekar and R. Sridharan.

 \begin{footnotesize}

 \end{footnotesize}